 The ideal candidate will have completed Waldorf teacher training and have experience teaching in a Waldorf school; however, we will also consider candidates who have completed their B.Ed. and have started or are willing to begin Waldorf teacher training.
 Besides teaching, responsibilities include attendance at regular department and faculty meetings, committee work, lesson planning, participation in festivals and recitals, preparing written student reports, and meeting with parents.
 The successful candidate will have strong classroom management skills, will have the ability to build professional relationships with parents, faculty and staff, and will enthusiastically join the collaborative work of the school.

 All applicants must be qualified to obtain a BC Teaching Certificate (generally, this requires a B.Ed. degree or a Bachelor's degree plus Waldorf teacher training), and be able to meet BC Independent School conduct and competence standards.

-This is a full-time position beginning August 1, 2018.
+This is a full-time position beginning immediately.
 Benefits include extended health and dental plus full tuition remission for your school-age children.
 Medical coverage through BC's Medical Service Plan is supported by the school 50%.